nossas/bonde-install/README.md

 bonde-install_redis_1                     docker-entrypoint.sh redis ...
 Up      0.0.0.0:6379->6379/tcp
 ```

-## What's next?
+## What's next

 Go to the local admin v1 url: http://app.bonde.devel.

-When login form finish to load, use "admin_foo@bar.com" as e-mail and "foobar!!" as password.
-After login, you will must create a community and mobilization.
+When the login form finishes loading, use "admin_foo@bar.com" as e-mail and "foobar!!" as password.
+After login, you must create a community and a mobilization.

 To more detailed documentation about technical decisions, or how to contribute, access http://docs.bonde.org or run ```make docs```.